 - Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed reinforce with additional dressing.
-You can purchase extra gauze or an ABD or abdominal pad at the drug store and wrap an additional ace wrap around this. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily you may then shave as long as the wounds remain sealed with the band-aid.
+You can purchase extra

+- Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily you may then shave as long as the wounds remain sealed with the band-aid.
 Do NOT remove the little white pieces of tape over the incision.
 These help keep the incision from spreading.
 Dr. Mall closes all of his wounds using the same technique as plastic surgeons.
 The sutures will dissolve under the skin.
 You may see a small clear strand of string this is part of the skin closure and should not be pulled on or cut until seen by Dr. Mall or one of his associates.
 Alternatively, you may have received skin staples which also leave a very nice scar.
-These will be removed at your first post-operative visit.

-To avoid infection, keep surgical incisions clean and dry - you may shower by placing a large garbage bag over your brace starting the day after surgery - NO immersion of operative leg (i.e. bath)
+These will be removed at your first post-operative visit. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your brace starting the day after surgery - NO immersion of operative leg (i.e. bath)